mattermost/docs/source/guides/deployment.md

 ##### Most Popular Self-Hosted Installation Guides:

-- [Mattermost Omnibus (Recommended for up to 1,000 users)](https://docs.mattermost.com/getting-started/light-install.html) - If you have root access on a clean server running **Ubuntu 18.04 or 20.04** this is the fastest, easiest self-hosted deployment option.
+- [Mattermost Omnibus (Recommended for up to 1,000 users)](https://docs.mattermost.com/getting-started/light-install.html) - The fastest, easiest self-hosted deployment option if you have root on a clean Ubuntu server.

-- [Local Machine Docker Preview (Recommended for evaluation only)](https://docs.mattermost.com/install/setting-up-local-machine-using-docker.html) - For evaluation only--Preview Mattermost locally on **Mac, Windows, Ubuntu or Fedora** using a single-node Docker image.
+- [Local Machine Docker Preview (Recommended for evaluation only)](https://docs.mattermost.com/install/setting-up-local-machine-using-docker.html) - Preview Mattermost locally on **Mac, Windows, Ubuntu or Fedora** using a single-node Docker image.
 NOTE: Should only be used for evaluation, not production use.

 - [Kubernetes Operator (Recommended for 500+ users)](https://docs.mattermost.com/install/install-kubernetes.html) - Deploy to self-hosted Kubernetes production environment or services like **Amazon EKS, Azure Kubernetes Service, Google Kubernetes Engine, DigitalOcean Kubernetes** or on self-hosted Kubernetes infrastructure.